QUOTES-Russia invades Ukraine: Political, military leaders' reactions | Law-Order

 QUOTES-Russia invades Ukraine: Political, military leaders' reactions

-"And to bring to court those who committed numerous bloody crimes against civilians, including against citizens of the Russian Federation."
-UKRAINIAN FOREIGN MINISTER DMYTRO KULEBA "Putin has just launched a full-scale invasion of Ukraine.
-Russia must immediately put an end to its military operations."
+For Russia, this attack will have severe political and economic consequences."
+FRENCH PRESIDENT EMMANUEL MACRON "The events of last night mark a turning point in the history of Europe.
+"We will respond to this act of war without weakness, with cold blood, determination and unity."
 BRITISH PRIME MINISTER BORIS JOHNSON "President Putin has chosen a path of bloodshed and destruction by launching this unprovoked attack on Ukraine...

-Following is a rundown of reactions from political leaders and other senior figures shaping events after Russia launched a full-scale invasion of Ukraine.
+Following are reactions from political leaders and other senior figures shaping events after Russia launched a full-scale invasion of Ukraine.
 RUSSIAN PRESIDENT VLADIMIR PUTIN

 "President Putin has chosen a path of bloodshed and destruction by launching this unprovoked attack on Ukraine...
 "This is a catastrophe for our continent."